A Brief History of the Marque

 The company attended the 1953 Salone del Motociclo di Milano where it displayed the Automotoscooter Bersagliera 200, designed by Pietro Vassena.
 It was fitted with a three-cylinder engine housed in a pressed-metal frame, with bodywork by Ghia.

 Another of his designs of 1953 utilised a horizontally-opposed twin cylinder 150cc two-stroke engine mounted in an unconventional tubular frame.
 The fuel tank extended ahead of the steering head to house the the headlight, somewhat reminiscent of the Wooler.
-There was also a version with a 175cc flat twin and saddle tank housed in a tubular loop frame.
+There was also a version with a 175cc flat twin and saddle tank housed in a tubular loop frame, with the model name

-Vassena also designed the engine used in the Amisa
+Vassena designed the engine used in the Amisa

 Carniti was best known for their marine engines, particularly racing outboards which included a V-four.
-These were also designed by Vassena.
+These too were designed by Vassena.

 If you have a query or information about Carniti machines, please contact us